yutatakabatake/refront/README.md

 It is not apparent which rule to modify.
 Please review the grammar.

 Build procces stopped.
-Please check /Users/kawabata/Documents/Lab/CA/Projects/Refront/kawabata-test/0322/refront/samples/build/CALLCC-one-fix-eopl-grammar.rkt.
+Please check CALLCC-one-fix-eopl-grammar.rkt.
  1. Fix it (or a copied one) to make it LL(1) in SLLGEN format.
  2. Run this script again as follows: refront-build-sllgen.sh -l CALLCC-one -k [fixed_grammar_file_name]